 Women of European background are most likely to be diagnosed with breast cancer.
 However, African American women are more likely to die from the disease.
 Breast cancer is also the No. 1 cause of cancer death in Hispanic women.

 Some physical characteristics have shown to increase a woman’s risk for breast cancer.
 These include:

-- Periods that begin before age 12
+- periods that begin before age 12 (early menses)

-- Going through menopause after 55 (also called "delayed menopause")
+- going through menopause after 55 (also called "delayed menopause")

-- Having dense breasts
+- having dense breasts

-- High alcohol consumption
+- high alcohol consumption

 - inherited gene mutations (i.e. BCR2 as noted above)

 Talk to your doctor if you are concerned about any of these risk factors.
 You may be able to make certain lifestyle adjustments to lower your risk.
 Discuss your medical and family history with your doctor to make sure they have all the information necessary to assess your risk.